katunopolis/vibe-faveo/project-structure.md

      - MYSQLPASSWORD instead of DB_PASSWORD
    - Use /public/db-test.php to diagnose database connection issues
    - Check deployment logs for database connection debugging information
+10. Dockerfile build errors:
+    - If you see error code 127 during the build process, it might be related to the bootstrap script
+    - Use the external bootstrap.sh file approach instead of inline script creation

 ## Future Improvements
 1. Automated dependency updates